 To complete the journey, there is a garden park near the restaurant area.
 A well-laid-out pathway will guide tourists to explore every side of the park.
 Walk around and enjoy the fresh air here.

 Take a beautiful shot with colorful flowers as the background.
-This botanic garden and the serene of Beratan Lake will refresh the mind after traffic during the trip.
+This botanic garden and the serene Beratan Lake will refresh the mind after traffic during the trip.

 Ulun Danu Beratan Opening Hours